f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 # Environment & Pre-requisites

-You may use your own environment where, as a pre-requisite, you need to have at a minimum:
+You may use your own environment with BIG-IP TMOS and BIG-IP NEXT, in which, as a pre-requisite, you need to have at a minimum:

 - BIG-IP TMOS v16 or v17, where we will deploy a sample app virtual server and WAF policy for migration